-Welcome to the Bham Now Nature Roundup for October 13th.
+Welcome to the Bham Now Nature Roundup for the week of December 8.

-Welcome to the Bham Now Nature Roundup for October 6th.
+Welcome to the Bham Now Nature Roundup for the week of December 1.

 How secret and unexplored is the diversity of Alabama’s trees and plants?

 This past Saturday, No. 1 Alabama and No. 6 Auburn went head to head in the 82nd Iron Bowl.
 And as expected, football fans took to social media to share their thoughts about the game.
 Here’s a look at the good, the bad and the funny that hit social media before, during and after the Iron Bowl.

 The International Space Station made a pass over the Magic City last night!
 It’s so weird that we almost don’t think about how there are humans living in space for years on end.
 Bham Now collected some photos off of social media, here’s what went on: Continue reading “ISS over BHM”

 Last week, $3.3 million in grants were awarded by Governor Kay Ivey to expand recreational trails in several communities across the state.
 Included in the announcement is a $200,000 grant to the Shelby County Commission to construct a trailhead and a five-mile-long, multi-use trail at Cahaba River Park.